Ahosan-1995/Beauty-Care-client-site/README.md

 Features of this site:
+- Selected category-assignment_category_0002 and Sub category Beauty and Grooming Services
 - Single page application loaded data efficiently
 - Full navigation control on the home page.
 - Data will be loaded very first and accurately.